Tay0710/Design_S1_006/3D mapping/README.md

     - Run x0_position_pipeline.py to update all position data.

 To run:
-    - Run x0_mapping_pipeline.py to generate point clouds of the ToFs and ultrasonics.
+    - Run x0_mapping_pipeline.py to generate point clouds of the:
+        1. ToFs
+        2. Ultrasonics
+        3. Fused Map